-A big thank-you to Itchenor SC for mounting such an excellent event, with a first class race team and many helpers, to the umpires, who had unexpectedly little business, and to the lending boat owners.
-The dinner on the Friday evening was superb, with excellent support from Itchenor club staff – as can be seen in the gallery of photos below.
-Explore the gallery by clicking on the thumbnail that interests you.
-Use the ‘Leave a Reply’ function at the bottom of the page to submit any comments you wish to make.
-Team details follow the photographs.
+A big thank-you to Itchenor SC for mounting such an excellent event, with a first class race team and many helpers.
+Also to the umpires, who had unexpectedly little business, and to the lending boat owners.
+The dinner on the Friday evening was superb, with excellent support from Itchenor club staff.

-Mention should also be made of Saturday’s activities when members of the Society sailed with the Swallow fleet in the most glorious of conditions.
-Two races were held in the light winds of the morning, followed by an epic 1.5 hour race in the afternoon with the wind up and the Swallows surfing down the waves.
+On Saturday members of the Society sailed with the Swallow fleet in the most glorious of conditions.
+Two races were held in the light winds of the morning These were followed by an epic 1.5 hour race in the afternoon with the wind up and the Swallows surfing down the waves.
 Simply magnificent and many thanks to the Swallow fleet and owners for their generous loan of boats.
 The first 5 visiting Society sailors were all OUYC alumni – retrieving some honour from the outcome of the Varsity Match.
 The winning Society visitor was none other than the CEO of the RYA, Sarah Treseder – with perhaps a little help from Mike Wigmore (Nottingham)!

 Cambridge: (1st helm, 2nd helm, crew)